Know Before You Go...®

 Why Caneel Hill, St. John?

-• The island is home to a variety of tropical wildlife, including lizards, iguanas, and hermit crabs.
+• Caneel Hill is home to a variety of wildlife, from lizards and snakes to wild donkeys and birds.

 Caneel Hill, St. John Weather/Climate